startbit96/rtgp-fluid-simulation/README.md

 - input handler for zooming
 - is there a way to make the relative paths more robust?
 - everything private that can be private?
+- save termination of the program if the shaders could no be loaded

 ## Dependencies